gg582/remoteCarFromMonet/README.md

 This provides an environment to control a car at long distance.
 This is an excerpt from Professor Jin Sung-geun 's laboratory.

 In this repository, there is no others' code, but only the codes written by Lee Yunjin except early pure bash prototypes(which are unused after constructing flow chart: e.g. reader.sh).

 Except those few files, all bash scripts, C, and Golang scripts are solely written by Lee Yunjin.

-There were a few more contributors from other parts of this project(which are mainly lost).
+There were a few more contributors from other parts of this project(which are all lost).

-Front-end, Higher level management: Kim Koung-Bin(김경빈), Abduolimov Alisherbek(@alisherfw) Structure Engineering is mainly from Kim Koung-Bin, smaller ideas were from Lee Yunjin and Abduolimov Alisherbek, Akhmad Kholmurodov(e.g: Device Driver Structures, TCP Flowchart at actual implementation, Integrated management)
+Front-end, Higher level management: Kim Koung-Bin(김경빈), Abduolimov Alisherbek(@alisherfw)

+Structure Engineering is mainly from Kim Koung-Bin, s maller ideas were from Lee Yunjin and Abduolimov Alisherbek, Akhmad Kholmurodov(e.g: Device Driver Structures, TCP Flowchart at actual implementation, Integrated management)

 **Almost all of the sources are implemented by Lee Yunjin, but ideas are from whole laboratory.**

 *Here's a thing:*